Earn Your MSN FNP Online

 Learn how to:

-- Integrate an advanced level of scientific knowledge in the role of an advanced practice registered nurse
+- Integrate an advanced level of scientific knowledge in the role of an advanced practice registered nurse to independently assess, diagnose, and manage the health outcomes of individuals, families, and populations across the lifespan in primary care settings

 - Collaborate interprofessionally to provide high quality, ethical, and safe care to diverse populations